 GERM 203 Advanced German I: Germany Today This course centers around themes related to life in contemporary Germany, with special emphasis on developing students' writing skills in various genres.
 In a unit on current events in Germany, for example, students read and listen to news reports, practice vocabulary items and linguistic structures typical of journalistic texts, and finally compose (in multiple drafts) a newspaper article on a topic of their choice.
 In German.
-May be taken after German 204.Prerequisite: GERM-201
+May be taken after German 204.Prerequisite: GERM-201; GERM-203L must be taken concurrently

 GERM 204 Advanced German II: German Stories and Histories This course centers around children's and youth novels presented within the historical and cultural context of 20th century Germany, with special emphasis on developing students' reading skills and cultural literacy.
 Continued practice of linguistic structures and systematic vocabulary building are also central to the course.
 In German.
-May be taken before German 203.Prerequisite: GERM-201
+May be taken before German 203.Prerequisite: GERM-204L must be taken concurrently